zhangjis/CMAPPER_rock/README.md

 alloy](https://www.sciencedirect.com/science/article/pii/S0012821X12005183?via%3Dihub).
-To choose specific choices of EoS in the mantle and the core, modify the varibles `eos_ma`, `eos_um`, `eos_lm`, `eos_dm`, `eos_lc` and `eos_sc` in `input_file.pyx`.
+To choose specific choices of EoS in the mantle and the core, modify the varibles `eos_ma`, `eos_um`, `eos_lm`, `eos_dm`, `eos_lc` and `eos_sc` in `input.txt`.
 The following table summarizes the code for default choices of EoS.

 | Layers         | Varible in input file | Phases                 | Code      |